hm-mx/create-hyper-mendix-widget/README.md

 ```

-To enable debugging, any changes you made in dev mode will trigger an unoptimized build with source maps, and your browser will automatically reload your app on the host and port specified in your `dev.config.local.js` (default: [http://localhost:3000](http://localhost:3000)).
+This command will watch any changes you make, and trigger an unoptimized build with source maps.
+Your browser will automatically reload your app (However, HMR is not yet supported).
+Then you can see your widget in action.

 ## Build